Alpaca10086zyys/TreeView-PS/README.md

-# TreeView.ps1 — A Modern Tree Command for Windows 🌲
+# TreeView — A Modern Tree Command for Windows Powershell🌲

 A better tree for Windows — supports depth (-Depth), icons (-IconMode), and Unicode tree characters.